symfony/symfony-docs/reference/configuration/kernel.rst

 the configuration options used to run the application.
 This allows for example to run an application with the ``prod`` config (``kernel.environment``) in different scenarios like ``staging`` or ``production`` (``kernel.runtime_environment``).
-Unlike ``kernel.environment``, Symfony resolves this parameter at runtime, so you can deploy the same built application in several places.
-Read more about :ref:`selecting the runtime environment <configuration-runtime-environment>`.

 ``kernel.runtime_mode``
 -----------------------